rdef/headlineparse/README.md

   `python -m factivaparse`

 factivaparse runs using a series of class objects that can be imported, allowing greater introspection and comparison of objects.

+# Discussion and example
+A short explanation of the tool's origins is available [here](https://robbiefordyce.com/2024/04/26/factivaparse-children-and-media-use/).